 We arrive at a road block.
 Oh no, not again!
 Throughout our journey in Iraq, we have spent a considerable amount of time at these road blocks, because the policemen always scrutinize our papers, and as their English is often very poor, this takes time.
 But thanks to our ‘guide’, the policemen at this road block are remarkably fast, and we can continue after a couple of minutes.

 Evidence of the Biblical Deluge was found near these ruins.
-Here is a layer of sediments, many feet thick, which does not contain any cultural remains, whereas the layers below and above these sediments do.
+A layer of sediments, many feet thick, does not contain any cultural remains, whereas the layers below and above these sediments do.
 The layer without artifacts bears testimony of a tremendous flood, inundating this land around 3000 B.C.

 “Goodbye, Mister,” he says.